-* A lock of hair, cut close to the scalp and about the thickness of a cocktail stick is required.
+* A lock of hair, cut close to the scalp and about 2 or 3 mm thick is required.
 Hair should be collected into a sealable plastic bag ideally with the lock tied to maintain its integrity.
 It is easiest to tie the lock at the root end before it is cut.
 To assess recent exposure, a section of hair close to the cut end is analysed.
 If the suspected date of exposure is in the past please indicate on the request form the approximate date; we will then analyse the appropriate section of hair based on the mean growth rate of hair of around 10.6 mm/month.

 ** Absolute minimum volume; this volume is insufficient to carry out repeat analysis if analysis fails.